Light Painting Photography Terms and Definitions

 Sticks: Sticks are another word for tripod.

-Strobe: A strobe is also called a flash, generally strobes are off camera light sources and are more powerful than a standard flash.
+Strobe: A strobe is also called a flash, generally strobes are off camera light sources and they can be used to illuminate a scene or freeze motion.

 Tack Sharp: A tack sharp image is one that is sharp even when viewed at its largest size.